Improving Composed Image Retrieval via Contrastive Learning with Scaling Positives and Negatives: Conclusion

 \section{Conclusion}

 The Composed Image Retrieval (CIR) task uses a composed query to retrieve target images.
-While existing methods have achieved impressive results, limited labeled data and contrastive learning with in-batch negative sampling limit the performance of their methods.
-To address these problems, we first propose a data generation method using a multi-modal large language model to scale positives.
-We then propose a two-stage fine-tuning framework to scale negatives, introducing static representations of negatives in the second stage.
-These improvements are plug-and-play, enhancing existing CIR models without architecture changes.
-Extensive experiments show that we obtain state-of-the-art results on the FashionIQ and CIRR datasets.
-Moreover, our method could be applied to zero-shot composed image retrieval, offering a novel solution for unannotated CIR scenarios.
+While existing methods have achieved impressive results, limited labeled data and contrastive learning with in-batch negative sampling hinder the performance of these methods.
+We propose a data generation method using a multi-modal large language model to populate positives, followed by a two-stage fine-tuning framework for scaling negatives, introducing static negative representations in the second stage.
+These improvements integrate seamlessly into existing CIR models.
+Extensive experiments demonstrate state-of-the-art results on the FashionIQ and CIRR datasets, and our approach can also be applied to the zero-shot composed image retrieval, providing a novel solution for unannotated CIR scenarios.

 \begin{acks} This work was supported by the National Natural Science Foundation of China (No. U23B2056), in part by the Fundamental Research Funds for the Central Universities, and in part by the State Key Laboratory of Complex \& Critical Software Environment. \end{acks}